-At the Weight details dialogue box, enter a Value of 1 for Code 1 and 0 for Code 2,3 and 4.
-Name this as ScoreA.
-This will be used for each question where A is the correct answer.
+At the Weight details dialogue box, enter a Value of 1 for Code 1 and 0 for Code 2, 3 and 4.
+Name this as Score.

-Save the new weight and close the Weights window.
+Save the new weight and close the Weights dialogue.

-If you want to display this total to the respondent then place the cursor in the text area of a question, title, or instruction where you want the total to appear and then right click on the cursor and choose Insert and then choose Variable Field.
+To display this total to the quiz taker, place the cursor in the text area of a question, title, or instruction, right click and choose Insert followed by Variable Field.

-In the New Variable Field window select Total from the variable drop down and click OK.
+In the New variable field dialogue, select Total from the variable drop down and click OK.